81%

 What closes the gap between 81% and 26% is not more care.
 It is better orchestration — technology that reduces the invisible daily effort of managing a full and complex life, that connects the tools that already exist, that surfaces what matters at the moment it matters, and that helps Robert stay independent not by watching over him but by working alongside him.

 The 55-point gap is not inevitable.
-It reflects the absence of a product category — life orchestration for active, independent older adults — that the market has not yet built with genuine depth and singular focus.
+It reflects the absence of a product category — life orchestration for active, independent older adults — that the market has not yet built deeply for them.

 That is the gap MyNaavi was built to close.